 - Solicit-response: It sends the request and waits for the response.

 - Notification: It sends the messages but does not send any response.

-7. How can XML document be Marshal and Unmarshal in Java framework?
+7. How can XML documents be Marshal and Unmarshal in the Java framework?
 Explain with an example?

 Marshaling is considered to be a process of converting the XML document into Java readable format and un-marshaling is the reverse of this process.
 Let us see how Java unmarshals an XML document and then does it again.

 JAXBContext jc= JAXBContext.newInstance (“com.acme.foo”);

 // unmarshal from foo.xml

 Unmarshaller u = jc.createUnmarshaller () ;